PooriaT/spring_assessment/README.md

 ##### 2. HTTP PUT

 The are two HTTP PUT methods available here, one for increment and the other for decrement of the point by one.
 The endpoints are `/api/leaderboard/participants/point/add/{identifier}` and `/api/leaderboard/participants/point/add/{identifier}`.
-It just requires replacing `isentifier` with the participant's name or id.
+It just requires replacing `identifier` with the participant's name or id.

 ##### 3. HTTP POST